dirakx1/MoneyOnTangle/iotacore/README.md

 we use: https://github.com/iotaledger/iota.lib.py

+## Requirements
-## Requirements to test the interactions with IOTA
+To test the interactions with IOTA using Pyota you have to install the folowing dependencies.

 * pip install pyota
 * pip install pyota[ccurl]